mathewbarlow/stratospheric-polar-vortex/README.md

 Acknowledgements

-Support from NSF AGS-1623912 and NSF AGS-1657921 is gratefully acknowledged.
+Support from NSF AGS-1657921 is gratefully acknowledged.